 Field Service Advice: FSA's were written guidance provided by IRS Office of Chief Counsel to local IRS agents from 1992 through 2003.
 FSAs are available on Lexis (FEDTAX;FSA), Westlaw (FTX-FSA), the Federal Research Library, Checkpoint, and the CCH Standard Federal Tax Reporter on Intelliconnect.

 Field Directives: Field Directives are included in the Tax Notes Today database.
-The database is available on the Federal Research Library, Westlaw (TNT), Lexis (TAXRIA;TNT) and Dialog (File 790).
+The database is available on the Federal Research Library, and Lexis (TAXRIA;TNT).

 Forms: See separate entry for "Tax Forms."